kavehtehrani/encode_solidity_hw4/README.md

 ## Note

-I have made some extra functionality to sign directly on-chain from user's wallet without storing private keys in the .env file.
+I have made some extra functionality to sign directly on-chain from user's wallet without storing private keys in the `.env` file.

+Make sure you have a .env file that includes your RPC endpoints and private key on the server side.